Digital Technology & Computer Science

 All teaching at Key Stage 3 is by ICT/Computer Science specialists.

 We offer an after school coding club to KS3 students to give them opportunity to explore programming & digital authoring.
-From October 2019, Years 9 and 10 will complete a Python programming course to give them a feeling of what to expect if they decide to follow the Computer Science route within the school.

 Key Stage 4 ICT